Looking for a Car? Look for These 7 Safety Features

 Color, price, body style, gas mileage – there’s a lot to consider when picking out a vehicle for your daily commute or weekend road trips.
 One area not to overlook?
 Safety features.

-With more advanced technology than ever before, today’s cars are helping to keep us safe on the roads.
-Here's how:
+With more advanced technology than ever before, today’s cars are helping to keep us safe on Washington State roads.
+Here’s how:

 1. Electronic stability control: Helps detect and reduce loss of traction.
 Now standard on 2012 cars and newer.